tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * Each hidden unit must be able to perform well regardless of which other hidden units are in the model

 ### 7.13 Adversarial Training
-* Training on adverserially perturbed examples from the training set (taking examples, modifying them slightly such that the current network will return a different label than the expected one)
+* Training on adversarially perturbed examples from the training set (taking examples, modifying them slightly such that the current network will return a different label than the expected one)
 * The primary causes of these adversarial examples is excessive linearity
 * Adversarial training discourages highly sensitive locally linear behavior by encouraging the network to be locally constant in the neighborhood of the training data